6 min read

 Core Strategies for Data Interpretation Success

 Approaching DI questions systematically is key.
-Here's a step-by-step method to maximize your chances of success:
+Here's a step-by-step method to maximize your chances of success.

-- Scan the Visuals: After reading the introduction, take a quick glance at the graph(s) or table(s).
-Get a general sense of what's being displayed.
+2. Scan the visuals.
+After reading the introduction, take a quick look at the graph or table.
 What are the axes?
 What categories are present?
-Are there any obvious trends or outliers?
-This initial scan helps you create a mental map of the data.
+Are there obvious trends or outliers?
+This initial scan creates a mental map of the data.

-- Avoid External Information: Base your answers only on the data provided in the graph or table.
-Do not bring in outside knowledge or assumptions, no matter how logical they may seem.
+7. Base your answers only on the data provided.
+Do not bring in outside knowledge or assumptions, no matter how logical they seem.

 Common Pitfalls and How to Avoid Them